patricklafrance/wmfnext-shell/README.md

 yarn add wmfnext-remote-loader
 ```

 Once, installed, we recommend that you configure your project to use [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default.
-To do so, open the `package.json` file of the project and add the root property `"type": "module"`.
+To do so, open the `package.json` file of the project and add the root property `"type": "module"`:

 ```json
 {